aws-samples/failure-analysis-assistant/README_en.md

 ## Branches

 - [`main`](https://github.com/aws-samples/failure-analysis-assistant) - This branch.
 This version uses the Slack App.
-This was exhibited at the AWS Summit Japan 2024.
 - [`chatbot-customaction`](https://github.com/aws-samples/failure-analysis-assistant/tree/chatbot-customaction) - Instead of the Slack App, this is a version that implements an input form using a `Custom Action` of Amazon Q Developer in chat applications.
 If you don't have an environment where you can't use the Slack App, or if you don't want to manage the Slack App, use this.

-## Background

-I think there are many people who have implemented ChatOps to send alarm notifications to the chat applications.
-However, when an event such as an alarm occurs, what actually takes time is root cause analysis and correction after identification of analysis results, which occurs after the event is detected.
-This sample shows failure analysis using LLM as one idea to make cause analysis as efficient as possible.

-Normally, when you analyses root cause, you aquired logs after defining a fixed period of time from the time the alarm occurred using empirical rules.
-The logs are not in one place, and there are in many places.
-After collecting logs from all places, we organize their dependencies, and identify the root cause.

-This process is so hard task that requires patience and time, and pressure will be applied in situations in the case of happening the negative impact to your business.
-Amazon CloudWatch Logs, which is a typical log output location for AWS, has an API for querying, so if you have specific time range, you can retrieve logs. we can retrieve the logs from Amazon S3 that is combined with Amazon Athena in similar way.
-Additionally, by specifying a time range, AWS X-Ray can also obtain trace information for that time range.

-From the above, it is possible to automate the retrieval of logs and traces programmatically.
-And, we inputted the acquired information into a large language model (LLM) to improve the efficiency of information extraction and summarization.

-LLM is known for its ability to handle summaries and information extraction.
-It is possible to process more input information in a faster time than humans.
-There is a possibility that hallucination will be included in LLM response, so caution is necessary, but I think it can be used as an auxiliary way for humans to make decisions in the end.

-Please use this sample and try out the effects.
+This is not updated to Agent version.

 ## Architecture & Workflow